jpcbertoldo/aupimo/README.md

 Interpretation of an AUPIMO score

-> “An AUPIMO score is the [cross-threshold] average segmentation recall in an image given that the model (nearly) does not yield FP regions in normal images”.
+> “An AUPIMO score is the [cross-threshold] average segmentation recall in an image given that the model (nearly) does not yield false positive regions in normal images”.

 ![AUROC vs. AUPRO vs. AUPIMO](roc_pro_pimo.svg)

+See the references in the end for details.

 ## Integration in `anomalib`